debbie-herridge/mindfull-meditation/README.md

 ## Page Features

 ### Header and Nav
 The navagation consist of three links, to sections 'why', 'where' and 'how'.
-It is large and bold.
+It is large and bold for clarity and minimilism.
 ![Header and Nav](/assets/images/header-nav-screenshot.png)

 ### Main image
 The main image is fitting for the page in what it shows and also the colour schemes.
 It also contains a motivation quote to inspire readers.
-Both image and text respond in a appealing way when the screen size is changed.
+Both image and text respond in an appealing way when the screen size is changed.
 ![main image](/assets/images/main-image.png)
 ![main image small](/assets/images/main-image-small-screen.png)